SergiuMegiesan/Drugs_EDA_Classification/README.md

 # Drugs_EDA_Classification
 This project contains basic EDA and presents the impact of performing soft optimization on ML Classification models (XGBoost vs Random Forest vs SVM vs GPC) accuracy.
+The suitable drug type has been predicted using the age, sex, blood pressure, cholesterol and Na to K value of different subjects.
+Data selected from Kaggle datasets: https://www.kaggle.com/datasets/prathamtripathi/drug-classification